Jon Moxley: Feud with Kenny Omega and AEW World Champion (2019–2021)

 On May 1, Good—having reverted to his former Jon Moxley gimmick and name—posted a video on his Twitter account to promote the gimmick's return, which showed him breaking out of a prison.
 The video was created by wrestler-turned-filmmaker Nick Mondo.
 On May 25, Moxley made his unannounced debut for All Elite Wrestling (AEW) during Double or Nothing, AEW's inaugural event, attacking Chris Jericho, Kenny Omega, and the referee after Jericho and Omega's main event match, thus establishing himself as an antihero character.
 Shortly after, it was announced that Moxley had signed a multi-year contract.
 Moxley had his AEW debut match at the Fyter Fest event in June, where he defeated Joey Janela in an unsanctioned match.
 After the match, Moxley was attacked by Omega in retaliation for his previous assault.
 A match between the two was scheduled for All Out on August 31.
 However, a week before All Out, Moxley was forced to pull out after being diagnosed with a MRSA staph infection in his elbow, and would undergo surgery to remove it.
 AEW subsequently revealed Pac as Moxley's replacement, and the match was rescheduled for the Full Gear event.
 Moxley made his return on October 2, during the premiere episode of Dynamite, taking out Omega during the latter's main event match.
 In the main event of Full Gear on November 9, Moxley defeated Omega in an unsanctioned Lights Out match.

-After Full Gear, Moxley indicated his intentions to challenge for the AEW World Championship.
-Chris Jericho, who held the championship, attempted to bribe Moxley into joining his group, The Inner Circle.
-On the January 8, 2020, episode of Dynamite, Moxley initially accepted the proposal and seemingly joined the group, before revealing it was a ploy and turning on them moments later.
-Moxley was entered into a tournament to determine the number one contender for the championship, defeating Sammy Guevara and Pac to win.